 How it compares to Z-Library

-Everand functions as a paid but polished Z Library alternative, particularly if you care about both text and audio content under one roof.
+Everand is a paid but polished alternative, particularly if you care about both text and audio content under one roof.

 Kobo Plus

-Kobo Plus is Rakuten Kobo’s subscription-style Z Library alternative aimed at users of Kobo e-readers and apps.
-For a fixed monthly price, you can read and listen to as many included ebooks and audiobooks as you like from the Kobo Plus catalogue.
+Kobo Plus is Rakuten Kobo’s subscription-style Z Library alternative for Kobo e-readers and apps.
+For a fixed monthly price, you can read and listen to as many included titles as you like from the Kobo Plus catalogue (availability varies by country).

 Content focus